bbcon/TheNewMacroWorldFund/docs/about.md

 The SAA is designed to capture **structural return drivers** in a world characterised by:
 - Rising capital intensity (energy, infrastructure, defence)
 - Geopolitical fragmentation
-- Increasing fiscal dominance
+- The coming era of fiscal dominance
-- Technology-driven productivity shifts, led by AI and electrification
+- Technology-driven productivity shifts, led by AI, climate change and the shift towards electrification

 Tactical Asset Allocation (TAA) decisions are implemented **around** this strategic backbone.